AyoubBrm/ai-face-detect-and-custom-data-set/README.md

 * This project supports any dataset for face detection and can be customized as needed.

-** 📂 Project Structure **

-face-detect/
-│── train.py        # Script to train YOLOv11 on a dataset

-│── run.py          # Script to run the trained model

-│── README.md       # Project documentation

-|── your data set   # you can use any data set

-│── detect/
-│   └── train4/
-│       └── weights/
-│           └── best.pt  # Trained YOLOv11 model weights

 # 🚀 Installation

 1️⃣ Install Dependencies